Heritage Alliance of the New Silk Road

 We warmly welcome you to explore these resources and participate in the events and discussions which are of interest to you and to your research colleagues and students.

-Please consider participating in the fifth HANSR Round Table, hosted by us here at Nazarbayev University, in November 2022.
-Details are available on this website.
+Please consider participating in the 6th HANSR Round Table, hosted by us here at Nazarbayev University, in November 2023!

 HANSR events